tigerkelly/KioskTiger/README.md

 	System Options -> Boot / Auto login -> Console Autologin

- Or use command line
+ Or use command line.

 	sudo update-rc.d lightdm disable

 The Java version has to be version 11, use the following link to get it.
 Later versions do not have Monocle/glass :(